rindangchi/PacFood-Study-Case/README.md

 - Customer choose restaurant in PacFood application then start to order the food
 - Restaurant will prepare the food
 - When the food is ready PacDriver will pick up the food and deliver it to customers
+- Customers receive their orders and pay the orders via cash

 ![image](https://github.com/user-attachments/assets/acb26c75-1378-4b08-9292-ebf2f8bbaf4f)